Skip to content

 soma validator leave-committee

 Deactivation takes effect at the start of the next epoch.
 Your node continues participating in consensus until then.
-Staked tokens enter an unbonding period before they can be withdrawn.
+Staked SOMA enters an unbonding period before it can be withdrawn.